MicrosoftDocs/power-platform/power-platform/admin/default-environment-routing.md

 ### Is the default environment routing also available for Power Automate, Power Virtual Agents, and Power Pages?

-During the private preview, the default environment routing is limited to Power Apps only.
+During the public preview, the default environment routing is limited to Power Apps only.

 ### Do I need to be a Power Platform tenant admin to enable this feature?